hpe-dev-incubator/hpe-dev-portal/content/event/determined-ai-model-training-hackathon.md

 February 20, 2023 - April 17, 2023

-Build and train a ML model with the fastest and easiest tool to build deep learning models at scale.
+The Determined Community Team is running a hackathon!
+Build and train an ML model using Determined to win cash prizes.